- Some types of EC (Plan B One-Step™and Next Choice®) are available over-the-counter (without a prescription), for young women.

 - You had unprotected sex, which means your partner did not use a condom and you are not using another method of birth control (pill, IUD, Nexplanon, etc).

-- You forget to take your birth control pills (and you’ve been having sex).
+- You forget to take your birth control pills, hormonal ring or patch (and you’ve been having sex).

 - Your partner’s condom broke or slipped off while you were having sex.